szabogabriel/PasswordPI/README.md

   - Add WiFi management via the device.
 Currently the Raspberry PI must be connected to the WiFi to be able to use it.
 No management via the device is possible.

+  - Create a nice case for the device.

 ## Development environment

 I used Eclipse to build this app.
 No special tools were necessary.
 The LCD HAT mock provides a convenient way of working, without the need to deploy the application to the Raspberry PI device all the time.
 As for build, a Ant `build.xml` is present to generate a single jar file and a `deploy.sh` is also available, which deploys it.
 Feel free to use it.